-The grading system for J.D.
-Students is described briefly below.
+The grading system for HLS Students is described briefly below.
 It is important to highlight that there is no published curve with respect to the distribution of grades and that there are no class rankings.
+The same grading system applies for J.D. and LL.M. students alike, except LL.M. students are not eligible for Latin honors, Harvard Law Review, or Dean’s Scholar Prizes in certain courses as specified below.
 For additional information about grading, please visit the grading section of the Handbook of Academic Policies.
 Also feel free to contact Assistant Dean for Career Services, Mark Weber.

 Honors, Pass, Low Pass or Fail Grades

 - All Harvard Law School courses, seminars, clinicals and written work – with the exception of courses offered Credit/Fail (see Credit/ Fail below) – will be graded Honors, Pass, Low Pass, or Fail (“H, P, LP, or F”).

 - Dean’s Scholar Prizes may be awarded to J.D. students in recognition of outstanding work in classes with seven or more Harvard Law School J.D. and LL.M. students following the drop/add period.

 - Dean’s Scholar Prizes may be awarded to LL.M. students in recognition of outstanding work in the first-year international and comparative law course and in upper-level courses with seven or more Harvard Law School J.D. and LL.M. students following the add/drop period.

 - All reading groups and independent clinicals, and certain courses with prior approval from the Vice Dean for Academic Programming, will be graded on a Credit/Fail basis.
 Faculty may not award Credit/Fail grades without prior consultation with the Vice Dean for Academic Programming.